palw3ey/ye3cert/README.md

   --revo=yes \
   --san=DNS.1:pc2.test.lan,IP.1:12.168.9.32,IP.2:10.2.9.32

-# To exit, type : exit, or use the escape sequence : Ctrl+P and next Ctrl+Q
+# To leave, type : exit, or use the escape sequence : Ctrl+P and next Ctrl+Q
 ```

 - Use your host Let's Encrypt certificates for HTTPS on 8443 port